somnambulist-tech/form-request-bundle/README.md

 As rules are registered as services you can use other services for database or API checks etc.

-See the `rakit` documentation for more details on how to pass arguments and the available rules.
+See the [documentation](https://github.com/somnambulist-tech/validation) for more details on how to pass arguments, the available rules, and how to handle translation of messages.

-__Note:__ all rules must have unique names and same names will overwrite any pre-existing
+__Note:__ all rules must have unique names and same names will overwrite any pre-existing rules.

+__Note:__ several rules are needed internally; if you experience odd behaviour it could be because you changed the behaviour of a built-in rule.

+### Adding missing mime-types

+`somnambulist/validation` includes a mime-type guesser that is registered by default and is available as a service.
+You can add additional mime-types and extensions to this by injecting the service and configuring it, either in a boot method or in a service.

+Alternatively: the implementation can be replaced entirely provided it implements the `MimeTypeGuesser` interface.

 ## Tests